psychoph/psychoph.github.io/_posts/2019/2019-01-01-waterdeep-fantasy-ground-module-release-notes.markdown

 pageclass: dmsg
 ---
 ![Waterdeep Fantasy Grounds Module]({{site.url}}/media/dmsg/waterdeepfglogo.png){: .img-responsive  .center-block }
+## 2019-1-4
+* Added all pins to the Waterdeep Dragon Heist player maps (ex.
+Waterdeep-E-Players) as well as the DM maps.
 ## 2019-1-1
 * Added All locations map with all Waterdeep locations in one map.
 * Noble Family Crests Added: Zun, Zulpair, Wavesilver, Moonstar, Melshimber, Majarra, Konthont